Jkassof/rsquaire/README.md

 devtools::install_github('jkassof/rsquaire')
 ```

-### About

-Squaire.js is a JavaScript library that lets you make very rich equal-area square maps. `rsquaire` is an `htmlwidgets` based R wrapper for that library.
-See [the rsquaire website](http://jkassof.com/rsquaire) for a number of examples that demonstrate the wide range of customization available in `rsquaire`.

 ### Input

 `rsquaire` accepts a dataframe in wide format.
-There should be a state column, and a column for each variable you want to include in the graphic.
+If using the default layout, there needs to be a "state" column, and a column for each variable you want to have available to the widget.
 These variables can be displayed through coloring or on a tooltip.

 ```
-wide_data <- tibble::tibble(
+wide_data <- data.frame(
   state = state.abb,
-stat1 = rnorm(50, 50, 15),
+  var1 = rnorm(50, 50, 15),
-stat2 = rnorm(50, 15.
-3)
+  var2 = rnorm(50, 15.
+3),
+  var3 = c("Rep", "Dem", "Dem")
 )

 ```